edwinleung/UX308Final/_pages/contact.md

-# Contact Me
+# Contact
-## I would love to hear from you
+## We would love to hear from you

-Please fill out the form below to send me a message.
-I will reply within 3 business days.
+Please fill out the form below to send us a message.
+We will reply within 3 business days.